ay-lab/selfish/README.md

 # SELFISH
-SELFISH (Discovery of Differential Chromatin Interactions via a Self-Similarity Measure) is a tool by Abbas Roayaei Ardakany, Ferhat Ay, and Stefano Lonardi.
-It is currently maintained by Tuvan Gezer (hgezer@lji.org).
+SELFISH (Discovery of Differential Chromatin Interactions via a Self-Similarity Measure) is a tool by Abbas Roayaei Ardakany, Ferhat Ay (ferhatay@lji.org), and Stefano Lonardi.
+This Python implementation is currently maintained by Tuvan Gezer (tgezer@sabanciuniv.edu).
+The original MATLAB implementation by Abbas (roayaei@gmail.com) can be found at https://github.com/roayaei/SELFISH.

 SELFISH is a tool for finding differential chromatin interactions between two Hi-C contact maps.
 It uses self-similarity to model interactions in a robust way.
 For more information read the full
-paper: <a href="https://www.biorxiv.org/content/10.1101/540708v1?rss=1" target="_blank">**Selfish: Discovery of Differential Chromatin Interactions via a Self-Similarity Measure**</a>.
+paper: <a href="https://academic.oup.com/bioinformatics/article/35/14/i145/5529135"**Selfish: discovery of differential chromatin interactions via a self-similarity measure**</a>.
 ![DCI](/demo.png)
 ## Installation and usage
 ### PIP